LiliaFramework/Lilia/docs/docs/meta/gridinv.md

 ### canAdd

 **Purpose**

 Determines if the inventory is large enough to hold the item's dimensions.

-Accepts either an Item object or a unique ID.
+Accepts either an `Item` object or a unique ID.

 **Parameters**

 * `item` (`Item|string`): Item table or unique ID to test.

 **Realm**

 `Shared`

 **Returns**

-* boolean: True when the item size fits inside the grid.
+* `boolean`: True when the item size fits inside the grid.

 **Example**